Random Abstract Simplicial Complexes Reduction: Mathematical background

-One can define an orientation for an abstract simplicial complex, where a change in the orientation corresponds to a change in the sign of the coefficient.
-For instance if one swaps vertices $v_i$ and $v_j$:
+Given an abstract simplicial complex, one can define an orientation on the simplices by defining an order on the vertices, where a change in the orientation corresponds to a change in the sign: